 The Joe Louis Commission was given official governmental recognition in Cuba but in the United States the white press viewed this effort as solely another commercial venture by the former boxing champion desperately seeking to satisfy pressing financial obligations.
 As American-Cuban diplomatic relations rapidly deteriorated in 1960, Louis’s activities in the island were chastised as supportive of a communist inspired regime.
 The mindset of Cold War policy makers and their anticommunism supporters viewed indigenous challenges to American international supremacy as Communist orchestrated.
 Ironically, while Louis was attacked, white owned corporations continued to do business with the new revolutionary government.

 The Joe Louis Commission, interracial but predominately black, traveled to Havana at the Cuban government’s expense.
 They were wined and dined by Castro and his lieutenants while spending the last week of December 1959 and the first week of January 1960 viewing the island’s tourist facilities and attractions.
-Throughout this period, Louis and his advisors negotiated a series of contracts totaling $282,000 to promote African American tourism to Cuba in the black print media.
+Throughout this period, Louis and his advisers negotiated a series of contracts totaling $282,000 to promote African American tourism to Cuba in the black print media.
 This was an unprecedented sum for a non-corporate sponsor in the African American market.
 Louis’s firm would receive a 15 percent commission and he was expected to publicly praise Cuba as a vacation site without racial discrimination.

 The African American journalists who participated in the Joe Louis Commission brought their in-depth knowledge of the emerging U.S. civil rights movement, their displeasure with America’s inability to erase the stigma of second-class citizenship, and their growing frustration with the raging anti-black violence that characterized race relations throughout the South.
 Before the close of the official festivities, Thomas J. Davis, a journalist for the Cleveland Post, announced to the Cuban press, “In my opinion…the Cuban people are shaping their democracy.
 Black people in the United States are used to the voice of the press that qualifies as communist any movement demanding justice for all the people, no matter its creed, color or economic position.
 To us that is…false propaganda, tending to abort any democratic procedure.”
 This statement and similar sentiments denouncing American racism and the use of communist hysteria as a tool to obstruct racial equality were quickly conveyed to State Department officials and anticommunist advocates within the mainstream American media.
 Nonetheless, African American participants in these historic meetings left Cuba energized and ready to encourage members of the national black community who could afford international travel to visit Cuba.